MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-install-app.md

 3. Verify that **Add for you** and **Add to team** are both set to **Yes**.

-   You have a choice when adding Dynamics 365 to Microsoft Teams.
-You can enable features which integrates Dynamics 365 and Teams for your own use, and you can enable features that you can use to collaborate with your team members.
-We'll take the simplest approach and enable both.
+   You can use Dynamics 365 for your own use or use on a Microsoft Teams channel to collaborate with others.
+If you have an existing Microsoft Teams channel, select both options.
+Otherwise, you can start installing for your personal use and install the app for your Teams later.

    > [!div class="mx-imgBorder"]
    > ![](media/teams-store-install-both75.png "Enable personal and team features")

-   Note: You can do this configuration at any time by selecting ... from the left-side menu, selecting **Dynamics 365**, and then selecting **Settings**.

-4. For **Add to a team**, choose a team to pin content and services to, and then select **Install**.
+4. For **Add to a team**, choose a team and then select **Install**.

    > [!div class="mx-imgBorder"]
    > ![](media/teams-store-install-add-team75.png "Add to team")

-5. Select **Set up**.
+5. Pick a channel in Microsoft Teams to connect to a Dynamics record then select **Set up**.

    > [!div class="mx-imgBorder"]
    > ![](media/teams-install-app-step2.png "Add to team")